ChrisRahme3/laravel_training/README.md

 ## The View  - Task 2

-Provide a mini-interface (using vue3, typescript, nuxt, vuex, mixins, filters) which presents the imported products.
+Provide a mini-interface (using Vue 3, TypeScript, Nuxt, Vuex, Mixins, Filters) which presents the imported products.

 ## Laravel Dusk  - Task 3